Ever since he was a child, Samuel Kaufman has been interested in making things.

 “I feel that my bachelor’s gave me a good foundation to understand the processes used in the manufacturing industry, but my education lacked a lot of the practical skills needed to execute projects on my own,” he said.
 “I want to be able to go from the drawing board to a finished prototype as quickly and with as little friction as possible.
 COD is giving me the skills and awareness needed to make that agility a reality.”

-Kaufman has no immediate plans to graduate, instead looking for classes that may be most useful.
-His educational goal is to gain the skills to make anything so he can look at any project and break it down to understand how each part is made.
+His ultimate goal is to gain the skills to make anything so he can look at any project and break it down to understand how each part is made.
 He has joined mHUB, a makerspace in Chicago, and his career goal is to run a company in the smart manufacturing industry and make a contribution to what he believes is the wave of the future – automation, data and IoT.

 “I can’t describe how glad I am that I started taking classes at COD,” Kaufman said.
 “Though I already had a four-year engineering degree when I started, I’ve gained skills that have opened entirely new and exciting paths in my life.

 “Whether you’re just out of high school or have been working in industry for years, the skills that you’ll gain in classes at COD will be valuable for the rest of your life.
 There is a wide range of topics from introductory to advanced and specialized, and the faculty are very accommodating to the needs and interests of each student.”